SarkisovTeam/group-website/content/contact/contact.md

   coordinates:
     latitude: '53.46945772724238'
     longitude: '-2.23419998466068'
-  directions: Enter Building 1 and take the stairs to Office ____ on Floor 4
+  directions: Enter Engineering Building A (MECD) and take the elevator to Core 3E on Floor 4
   # office_hours:
   #   - 'Monday 10:00 to 13:00'
   #   - 'Wednesday 09:00 to 10:00'